 If someone dies ‘intestate,’ (without leaving a Will) it can be granted by the Civil Court to release the debts and securities of the one who is no more.
 It establishes the legitimacy of the heirs and gives them the authority to get the deposits and other assets transferred in their names.
 It is issued by the applicable laws of inheritance on an application filed by the beneficiaries in a court of relevant jurisdiction.

 Timely advice from lawyers for ownership claims has helped many a troubled NRI solve his inheritance issues.

 - The first step for any beneficiary is to file for a Succession Certificate in the same court within whose jurisdiction the dead person resided, to inherit the assets of the deceased or even get them transferred in his name.

 - The document/certificate that is issued establishes the authenticity of the petitioner and gives him the authority to have the assets transferred to his name.
-Along with authority, the beneficiary will also carry with him the full responsibility and liability of honoring any debt or security attached to that particular property.
+Along with authority, the beneficiary will also carry with him the full responsibility and liability of honouring any debt or security attached to that particular property.

 - For all applications made by a recipient to a court of competent jurisdiction, the document in all cases is issued as per the applicable laws of inheritance.

 In this case, we have situations when legal heirs stake ownership of title and possession.
 The title of a property can be transferred through a systematic process of transfer which can be based or done through a factum of a Will or Law of Natural Succession where class I legal heirs are the inheritors.

 Also, a transfer can take place when the person is alive too, through a Gift Deed.
 In other cases, a person can claim his right through a partition.

 After the completion of these procedures, the person stands entirely in ownership control.
 All related services can be taken care of by our firm, including getting documents and also sale if you want later on.